eapolanco/doc-tracker/README.md

 ### Data in Transit (TLS)

 The "https://" at the beginning of URL indicates that all communication between your device and server is encrypted using Transport Layer Security (TLS).
-Microsoft uses 2048-bit keys to prevent "man-in-the-middle" attacks.
+Inspirated on Microsoft's Onedrive that uses 2048-bit keys to prevent "man-in-the-middle" attacks.

 ## Getting Started